Last updated 1 May 2019

 Within 30 days of a suspected data breach occurring, we will assess the breach to determine if it is likely to cause serious harm, using the NDB Scheme list of relevant matters, including:

-- The sensitivity of the Personal Information or sensitive information (ie loss of medical records or details of sexual orientation would be more likely to be assess as capable of causing serious harm);
+- The sensitivity of the Personal Information or sensitive information (ie loss of medical records or details of sexual orientation would be more likely to be assessed as capable of causing serious harm);

 - The type of Personal Information or sensitive information (i.e loss of credit card numbers or drivers licences may be more likely to result in serious harm);